dorellang/insight/docs/docs/Layers/Markers/SimpleMarker.md

 # SimpleMarker
-A generic abstract marker.
+A Simple marker.

 ## Constructor

 #### SimpleMarker ( layer_params: `Object`, attr: `Object`, map: `Object`, assoc_layer: `Object` )
  Configures a new simple marker.
-Inherits from [Marker](/docs/docs/Layers/Markers/Marker.md)
+Extends [Marker](/docs/docs/Layers/Markers/Marker.md)

  layer_params is an object with properties that define the simple marker.
 Normally contains these attributes: